wenjinliuu/lottery-data-repo/docs/DATA_SCHEMA.md

 ## Next Draw Resolution

-The class response is accepted only when its `lastissueno` matches the latest query issue, its next issue differs from that latest issue, and its next draw time is still in the future.
-Otherwise the exporter calculates the immediately following scheduled draw from the latest query issue/date and the configured weekday/time.
+The class response is accepted only when its `lastissueno` matches the latest query issue, its next issue differs from that latest issue, and its sales cutoff is still in the future.
+Otherwise the exporter advances across scheduled draws until it finds the first issue whose sales cutoff has not passed.
+When possible, the raw class candidate supplies the issue/date and cutoff anchor; this lets a new future issue be inferred even while the current draw result is delayed.
 An inferred value is replaced by class data on a later run only after the class response passes the same consistency and current-time checks.
 In `calendar.json`, `last_issue` is the latest confirmed query issue, while `class_last_issue` preserves the class API's raw last issue for diagnostics.
 The calendar also exposes the resolved `next_draw_date` alongside the full